Originally published Dec. 19, 2019, updated January 11, 2022

-As it ages, your HVAC system will become increasingly prone to mechanical problems.
-Besides making your Kenner, Louisiana, home less comfortable, a problematic system can also drive up your expenses by incurring high HVAC repair costs.
+As your HVAC system ages it will become increasingly prone to mechanical problems.
+Besides making your Kenner, Louisiana, home less comfortable while using more energy, a problematic system can also drive up your expenses by incurring high HVAC repair costs.
 Below are three things you can do to prevent costly HVAC repairs.

 Replace the Filter Regularly to Help Avoid HVAC Repairs

-All conditioned air that comes from your HVAC unit has to pass through the air filter.
-If you have a dirty filter, your system needs to work harder to deliver air to your indoor space, resulting in increased wear and tear.
+All conditioned air that comes from your HVAC unit has to first pass through the air filter.
+If you have a dirty filter, your system works harder to deliver air to your indoor space, resulting in increased wear and tear.
 To minimize strain on your equipment and avoid costly repairs, you should make it a point to change your filter every three months.
-If you have furry pets in your home, you may have to replace your filter once a month.
+If you have furry pets in your home, you may have to replace your filter more frequently.

 Clean the Area Around the Outdoor Condenser